He waded ashore as head of 150 men, screaming “The March of the Cameron Men”

 Jack Churchill, also known as “Mad Jack”, was a rare breed of warrior and specifically keen on raids and counterattacks.
 He presented a strange, almost medieval figure, carrying not only his war bow and arrows, but his sword as well, in Måløy also bagpipe.

 Churchill could be shattering the night by playing bagpipe music and his comrades could only hope that he would think of something quieter to do.
-However, on this December morning in 1941, in vintage Mad Jack fashion, he stood in the lead landing craft as it forged in toward the shores, his pipes screaming “The March of the Cameron Men”, a traditional Scottish song.
-He then waded ashore at the head of his 150 men, with sword and pipe while his soldiers destroyed all resistance.
+However, on this December morning in 1941, in vintage Mad Jack fashion.
+He stood in the lead landing craft as it forged in toward the shores, his pipes screaming “The March of the Cameron Men”.
+With this traditional Scottish song Jack waded ashore at the head of his 150 men.
+With sword and pipe while his soldiers destroyed all resistance.

 Måløy Raid ranked as crucial